poseylabs/posey/.circleci/orbs/README.md

 This directory contains CircleCI orbs used in the Posey project.
 Orbs are reusable packages of CircleCI configuration that can be shared across projects.

+## Publishing Strategy

+We use a two-stage approach for orbs:

+1. **Initial Development**: We use inline orbs defined directly in our configuration files, allowing us to develop and test the orbs without requiring them to be published first.

+2. **Production**: Once the orbs are stable, they are published to the CircleCI registry in the `posey` namespace.

 ## Automatic Orb Publishing

 The orbs in this directory are automatically published to the CircleCI registry whenever changes are pushed to the repository.
 This is handled by the `.circleci/publish-orbs.yml` workflow, which is triggered when any files in the `.circleci/orbs` directory change.